 The towers have so much character and you can see them from anywhere in Kuala Lumpur.
 You can book tours to walk across the sky bridge that connects the two towers and admire the beautiful city around you.

 Interested in a tour?
-View the prices here.
+View the prices for a Petronas Tower tour here.

 2. Penang Hills, Penang Island.